Freedom of religion in Africa by country: Rwanda

 New public servants are required by law to take an oath of loyalty “in the name of God almighty” and touch the flag while reciting the oath.
 Those who do not fulfill the requirement forfeit their position.
 The law does not make accommodations for religious minorities whose faith does not permit them to comply with this requirement.
-Jehovah's Witnesses have been forced to participate in compulsory night patrols and to recite a pledge of allegiance while holding the flag of Rwanda despite their religious objections.
+Jehovah's Witnesses faced sporadic issues with not being able to join the Bar Association due to the oath requirement, as well as being asked to participate in military activities.

 The government subsidizes some schools affiliated with different religious groups.
 A presidential order guarantees students attending any government-subsidized school the right to worship according to their beliefs during the school day, as long as their religious groups are registered in the country and the students’ worship practices do not interfere with learning and teaching activities.
-The order does not stipulate any procedure for arranging special accommodations, and there have been reports of Catholic and Islamic schools that have not accommodated the religious observance of students of other religions.
+Students in public primary school and the first three years of secondary school must study a class on world religions, ethics, and citizenship.

 In 2017, two attacks on members of a Pentecostal church in the Huye District of Southern Province were reported.
 One day after six church members were attacked and severely beaten (leaving one in a coma as a result), an armed mob attacked the church at night, injuring 25 church members.

 In 2016 there were reports of Muslims and Muslim community leaders being targeted for arrest or attacked.

 São Tomé and Príncipe

 The constitution of São Tomé and Príncipe provides for freedom of religion and worship and equality for all, irrespective of religious belief.
-It grants religious groups autonomy in and the right to teach their religion.
-Religious groups in São Tomé and Príncipe must register with the government.
-The United States Department of State reported no significant actions or complaints regarding religious freedom in São Tomé and Príncipe in 2017.
+It grants religious groups autonomy in and the right to teach their religion; although religious groups must register with the government.
+Religious education can be offered in public schools, but normally is not taught there.
+There are two schools run by Christian groups, and their religious classes are open to everyone.

 Senegal

 The constitution of Senegal provides for the free practice of religious beliefs and self-governance by religious groups in Senegal without government interference.
-By law all faith-based organizations must register with the government to acquire legal status as an association, and the government monitors groups to ensure that they operate within the terms of their registration.
+By law all faith-based organizations must register with the government to acquire legal status as an association, and the government monitors groups to ensure that they operate within the terms of their registration, particularly when working in the areas of child protection and social development.

-The government maintains programs to assist religious groups to maintain places of worship, to fund and facilitate participation in the Hajj, and to fund schools operated by religious groups.
+In the past, the government has maintained programs to assist religious groups to maintain places of worship, to fund and facilitate participation in the Hajj, and to fund schools operated by religious groups.

 Muslims may choose either the civil family code or Sharia to adjudicate family conflicts, such as marriage and inheritance disputes.
 Civil court judges preside over civil and customary law cases, but religious leaders informally settle many disputes among Muslims, particularly in rural areas.

-By law religious education may be proposed in public and private schools, and parents have the option to enroll their children in the program.
+By law religious education may be proposed in public and private schools, and parents have the option to enroll their children in a Christian or Islamic program, or no religious education.